aabdelghani/EVProCANBridge/docs/MVP_DOC.md

-# MVP Documentation
+# Milestones Documentation

-## MVP 5: AutoStart for canLogger.py and CAN Frame Processing
+## Milestone 5: AutoStart for canLogger.py and CAN Frame Processing

 ### Release Date
 April 8, 2024